SpencerCDixon/spencercdixon.github.io/source/blog/2016-01-12-setting-up-testing-in-react.html.markdown

 ---
-title: Setting Up Testing In React
+title: Test Driven React Tutorial
 date: 2016-01-12 21:55 UTC
 tags: tutorial, testing, react, javascript
 ---

-Coming from the Rails world testing is extremely important to me.
-I had a hard time figuring out how to get everything set up when I first started out in react.
-Here is a guide to help newcomers:
+Testing is an important part of the development cycle.
+There is a name for code without tests: legacy code.
+When I first started learning React and JavaScript it was overwhelming to say the least.
+If you're new to the JS/React community you're probably feeling super overwhelmed as well.
+Thinking things like: which build tool should I use?
+Which testing framework is right?
+What flux pattern should I be learning?
+Do I even need to use flux?

+That's why I decided to write this post.
+After hours of reading blog posts, looking through source of good JS developers, and one JSConf in Florida I've finally found my testing 'groove'.
+In the beginning I felt so naked and dirty for programming React code without tests.
+I want to live in a world where no developer ever needs to feel that way.
+It's just not right.

+All the code for this tutorial is available on my [github located here.](https://github.com/SpencerCDixon/react-testing-starter-kit)

+Enjoy...

 ## Setting Up Webpack
 This isn't a tutorial on how to use webpack so I won't go into great detail but it's important to understand the basics.
-Webpack is a lot like Rails Asset pipeline on crack.
+Webpack is like the Rails Asset pipeline on crack.
 On a basic level it lets you pre/post process all your code and serve just one `bundle.js` to the client which will run your react app.

 It's an extremely powerful tool which is why we'll be using it.
+Webpack is one of those tools that scares the shit out of you at first, and that's okay, but once you start understanding how it works you feel like a God among men.
+Stick with it and give it a chance before you judge.

 Here are some more resources to learn more:

 1. [Webpack Cookbook](https://christianalfoni.github.io/react-webpack-cookbook/Getting-started.html)
 2. [Webpack Beginner Blog Post](http://blog.madewithlove.be/post/webpack-your-bags/)
 3. [Pete Hunts Infamous Webpack How-to](https://github.com/petehunt/webpack-howto)

 > **NOTE**: I recommend using node `v5.1.0` if you're going to follow along with
 > this tutorial.
-Anything >4 should be fine though.
+Anything `>4` should be fine though.

 First, lets install all webpack and babel dependencies.
 Babel is a JavaScript transpiler which allows us to write ES6 (es2015) and ES7 code and make sure it all gets